rachelwiltshire/random-coding-tips-I-pick-up/README.md

 ## R

 ### To remove rows and columns from a matrix
-I hit this problem frequently when attempting to make my geographical and Fst matrices even for Isolation By Distance regression data <- data[-(R:R),-(C:C)] or [-R:-R,-C:-C]
+I hit this problem frequently when attempting to level out my geographical and Fst matrices for Isolation By Distance regression data <- data[-(R:R),-(C:C)] or [-R:-R,-C:-C]